Exponential enhancement of quantum metrology using continuous variables

-Quantum metrology has been studied for a wide range of systems with quantum parallel resource \cite{giovannetti2006quantum, boixo2007generalized, boixo2008quantum, woolley2008nonlinear, anisimov2010quantum, giovannetti2011advances, you2018conclusive}.
-For instance, with $k$-body interactions between the probes, a sensitivity limit that scales as $1/N^{k}$ can be obtained\cite{boixo2007generalized}, while an exponential scaling can be achieved by introducing an exponentially large number of coupling terms~\cite{PhysRevLett.100.220501}.
-For quantum serial resource in terms of $T$, fewer questions have been answered and more remain open.
-It has been shown that the minimum sensitivity scales as $1/T$ with a time-independent Hamiltonian, while $1/T^2$ scaling can be realized with a time-dependent Hamiltonian~\cite{pang2017optimal, naghiloo2017achieving}.
+Quantum metrology has been studied for a wide range of systems with quantum resource in parallel scheme\cite{giovannetti2006quantum, giovannetti2004quantum, boixo2007generalized, boixo2008quantum, woolley2008nonlinear, anisimov2010quantum, giovannetti2011advances, thomas2011real, hall2012does, demkowicz2012elusive, PhysRevA.99.042122, arvidsson2020quantum, you2020multiphoton}.
+For instance, with $k$-body interactions between the probes, a sensitivity limit that scales as $1/N^{k}$ can be obtained \cite{boixo2007generalized}, while an exponential scaling can be achieved by introducing an exponentially large number of coupling terms~\cite{PhysRevLett.100.220501}.
+For quantum resource in serial scheme, in terms of the coherence time $T$, many questions remain open.
+It has been shown that the minimum sensitivity $\Delta f$ scales as $1/T$ with a time-independent Hamiltonian \cite{huelga1997improvement, yuan2015optimal, jones2020remote}, while $1/T^2$ scaling can be realized with a time-dependent Hamiltonian~\cite{pang2017optimal, naghiloo2017achieving}.
 Interesting open questions include: what is the ultimate limit of such enhancement, whether one can achieve sensitivity scaling $1/T^k$ for arbitrary $k$, or even the exponential scaling with the amount of other physical resources polynomial in $T$?